reduce-algebra/reduce-algebra/common-lisp/README.md

 Replace shell scripts with Common Lisp code to build REDUCE portably?

 Allow REDUCE to be run with a current directory other than the build directory.

+Implement a genuinely lower-case Standard Lisp, perhaps using case-inversion for a few special symbols such as `lambda`, `nil`, `t`?